“In the end these things matter most:

 So, to “undo ego”, we need to “seek relief from belief”.

 “Surrender” is another key concept interrelated with ego.
-To transcend inevitable karmic sufferings and attachments from ego-mind misidentification we must let go and surrender our mistaken beliefs about who and what we think we are, to realize what we truly are – Divinity or Nature incarnate.
+To transcend inevitable karmic sufferings and attachments from ego-mind misidentification we must let go and surrender our mistaken beliefs about who we think we are, to realize what we truly are – Divinity or Nature incarnate.
 Thus, surrendering and letting go of “ego” is a key evolutionary process ultimately leading to Self-realization of Divinity as sole Reality.

 So Rumi tells us: